 To see how we could help you claim for injuries sustained in an agricultural accident, please call today.
 For more information on the farming accident claims process, please read the rest of this guide.

-According to statistics from the Health and Safety Executive (HSE), an average of 12,000 workers per year were injured on farms each year (2018 to 2021) in Britain.
-The most common (non-fatal) injuries were from:
+According to statistics from the Health and Safety Executive (HSE), an annual average of 9,000 workers suffered non-fatal injuries at work in the agricultural industry between 2018 and 2023 in Britain.
+The most common were from:

-Unfortunately, the HSE also received reports of 34 fatal farm injuries in 2020/21.
-The types of farming accidents that led to a fatality were very similar to those listed above.
+Unfortunately, the HSE also reported 21 fatal injuries to workers and 6 members of the public in 2022/23.
+The types of farming accidents that led to a fatality from 2018 – 2023 were:

 Can I claim compensation for a farm accident?

-If you wish to pursue compensation for farming-related injuries, you’ll need to show that:
+To claim compensation for being injured in a farming-related accident, you’ll need to show that:

 If all three statements above appear to be true in your case, one of our personal injury solicitors could help you to claim compensation for your injuries.

 All employers must take precautions to try and keep their staff safe whilst at work.
 That means assessing the workplace regularly and removing any dangers where possible.
-Farms can be very dangerous places if not managed correctly.
-If you are injured while working on a farm, you could be entitled to claim for your injuries if the accident was caused by your employer’s negligence.
-Examples of why you might be able to claim compensation include if the accident was caused by:
+Some examples of why you might be able to claim farm accident compensation include:

 If you’ve been injured on a farm as a farmworker and believe your employer was responsible for the accident, call us to discuss your options with our team.

-Importantly, your employer is not allowed to discipline (or sack) you for making a farming accident compensation claim.
+Importantly, your employer is not allowed to discipline (or sack) you for making a farm accident claim.
 If you feel that you are treated differently because of your claim, you could also claim for unfair or constructive dismissal.

 Common hazards to farmworkers